 Due to the changes from the Covid-19 restrictions, visiting us might look a little different than tasting with us previously.
-Tasting of our releases now consists of asking customers to make a reservation.
-We can only provide tastings to groups with 6 people or less at this time and we also ask that you please leave your pets and children at home.
+Tastings are currently seated and we strongly encourage guests to make a reservation.
+We can only provide tastings to groups with 6 or fewer people at this time (this number includes children, designated drivers, and other non-drinking members of the party.)

 Making a reservation is easy with our new Reservation system, and although it asks for a credit card to make the reservation, there is no cost for a tasting at this time.
 Please make your reservation ahead of time so you won’t have to wait for a space to come available.